 - Verify triggers were recreated with the table definitions.

-mysqldump enables triggers by default, but keeping --triggers in the export command makes the schema-only intent explicit and keeps the command aligned with mariadb-dump usage.
+mysqldump and mariadb-dump include triggers by default, but keeping --triggers in the export command makes the schema-only intent explicit.

 Mohd Shakir Zakaria is a cloud architect with deep roots in software development and open-source advocacy.
 Certified in AWS, Red Hat, VMware, ITIL, and Linux, he specializes in designing and managing robust cloud and on-premises infrastructures.